India's Coronavirus Lockdown: A Man Traveling 1,250-Mile Home ...

 With no way to survive in cities, and India’s vast railway network is largely closed, many have made the extraordinary decision to walk thousands of miles to their families.

 Chauhan knows the risks.
-But on May 12, he decided to embark on a 1,250-mile (2,000-kilometer) walk from Bangalore’s tech hub to his village in the northern state of Uttar Pradesh, in defiance of India’s strict lockdown laws.
+But on May 12, he decided to embark on a 1,250-mile (2,000 km) walk from Bangalore’s tech hub to his village in the northern state of Uttar Pradesh, in defiance of India’s strict lockdown laws.

 He expected to go much further, but with police checking the trucks, drivers are demanding fees beyond the Chauhan budget.
 For 10 days, he had to dodge police checkpoints, live on tea and biscuits and walk on legs.